 Injury victims have the legal right to pursue a personal injury claim settlement against the parties liable for the accident.
 Consider the following eight items when pursuing a settlement for your claim.
-A personal injury lawyer in Miami at Wolf & Pravato can help build your claim to pursue fair compensation for your damages.
+A personal injury lawyer in Miami at Law Offices of Wolf & Pravato can help build your claim to pursue fair compensation for your damages.

 1. Gather the Facts and Documentation